 Collecting the data for each criterion for all leadership positions in ICANN

-rafting a long-term diversity strategy;
+crafting a long-term diversity strategy;

-Publishing an annual report / dashboard on diversity within ICANN;
+Publishing an annual report / dashboard on diversity within ICANN; This report should be published as an Annex to ICANN’s Annual report.

 Making concrete proposals to improve diversity within ICANN, to be shared with the community.